 While Hassell Trial Counsel’s focus is on Superior Court civil trials, we get questions about Small Claims Court trials.
 Here’s an overview of the Small Claims Court process and some useful links.

 Small Claims Court has jurisdiction to award a maximum of $35,000.00 (as of January 1, 2020).
-Below is a brief outline of the main steps in a typical claim.
+Below is a brief outline of the main steps in a typical claim, which can be summarised as follows:

 Pleadings and Documents – The plaintiff sets out its claim and version of the facts in a plaintiff’s claim and attaches all plaintiff documents.
 The defendant sets out its version of the facts in a defence and attaches all defendant documents.
 There is an opportunity for the defendant to counterclaim or claim against a third party.